 The International Committee of the Biomedicine Programmes (BIONK) is responsible for exchange studies in the Biomedicine Programmes.
 BIONK consists of teachers, international coordinators, the programme administrator, and student representatives.
 BIONK signs exchange agreements with partners universities, decides about rules for participation and selection of students for the exchange programmes, etc.

 In the field of Biomedicine, you have the opportunity to spend part of your studies abroad.
 Completing a course or doing project work in another country is a unique experience compared to studying in Sweden.
 Experiencing another culture from the inside is a fantastic way of learning more about yourself and your field of study.
 Studying abroad means not only academic development, it also provides insights and experiences you will profit from in your future life - both professionally and personally.
 You will also make lifelong friends and many other interesting contacts.
 If you are considering studying abroad, it is important that you consider how you will deal with unforeseen events.
 An exchange student should be flexible and be able to take initiative.

 For general information on exchange studies through KI, read more on:

-If after the first round of applications there will be any exchange places left we will announce them in our second round of applications in June 2023.
+If after the first round of applications there will be any exchange places left we will announce them in our second round of applications.
+Deadline to apply is June 7th, 2024.